 Biodiesel — sometimes known as ‘hempoline’.
 While this biofuel can be used to power engines, it does take quite a lot of raw material to produce a substantial amount.

 In the last few years, the CBD industry has exploded.
-Across the globe, the all-natural benefits of CBD has resulted in a huge demand for CBD products, with hemp being the primary source of CBD.
+Across the globe, the all-natural benefits of CBD have resulted in a huge demand for CBD products, with hemp being the primary source of CBD.

 The Future of Hemp